An Update from the Hinds:

 Teaching frequently at The Master’s Mission, Jeff Martone.
 Check out his blog!

-The National Association of Nouthetic Counselors (NANC) is a fellowship of Christian pastors and laymen who have banded together to promote excellence in Biblical Counseling.
-Visit www.nanc.org
+The Association of Certified Biblical Counselors (ACBC) is a fellowship of Christian pastors and laymen who have banded together to promote excellence in Biblical Counseling.
+Visit www.biblicalcounseling.com

 Friends of TMM